Welcome to Year 3 with Mrs Raggett, Miss Facey and Mrs Cairley.

 We hope that we can build many memories before the children move into Year 4.

-Click here for our summer term newsletter.
+Click here for our Autumn term newsletter.

 Click here for the year 3 timetable.